Julia Markovich, LCSW

 Trichotillomania

-It is categorized under Obsessive-Compulsive and Related Disorders in the DSM-5 and is part of a group called Body-Focused Repetitive Behaviors (BFRBs).
+It’s classified as part of the Obsessive-Compulsive and Related Disorders in the DSM-5 and falls under a group of conditions called Body-Focused Repetitive Behaviors (BFRBs).

-• Repetitive hair-pulling from the scalp, eyebrows, eyelashes, beard, pubic area, or other body parts.
+• Repeatedly pulling hair from areas like the scalp, eyebrows, eyelashes, beard, or other body parts

-• Often associated with tension or urge before pulling, and a feeling of relief or satisfaction afterward.
+• Often feeling tension or an urge before pulling, followed by relief or satisfaction afterward

-• Occurs in response to specific urges or thoughts — more deliberate
+• Focused Pulling: Happens on purpose, often in response to specific urges or thoughts

 • Anxiety and OCD Resources